 The answer is that you don’t.

-The great thing about nTask’s Gantt chart is that you don’t have to do the work in creating it and it does so automatically.
+The great thing about nTask’s Gantt chart is that you don’t have to do the work of creating it and it does so automatically.

 All you and your team need to do is plan your project and create tasks that will automatically be converted into a Gantt chart and also update depending on any changes.